 netsh wlan show profiles

 2. Refer to the above-shown image, suppose we want to delete the wireless network profile dlink 15.
 So we run this command to erase it:

 netsh wlan delete profile name="dlink 15"

 Here you can replace the dlink 15 network with the WiFi network profile name you wish to delete on your system, Windows will notify you when it is done.
 You can re-run the command mentioned in step 1 to assure that the network profile has been removed.
-However, still there is no complete removal of network, so go to the next step.
+However, still, there is no complete removal of the network, so go to the next step.

 3. Moving on, press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 5. In the left pane of this location, under the Profiles key, you’ll see long name subkeys.
 For each network, either it is WiFi or Ethernet type, there is a unique key.

 You have to highlight each key in the left pane and in the right pane, check the ProfileName string’s Value data; like we have found the entry for dlink 15 which we deleted in step 2.
 Once you find the correct subkey for deleted network profile, right-click on it and select Delete.